 The integrons have been identified as being part of the strategy for bacteria to acquire resistance against antibiotics.
 This system involves the use of an integrase IntI and of variable DNA sequences known as attI or attC, when they are proximal or distal to the open reading frame carrying the resistance gene, respectively.
-We plan on tackling the three dimensional structures of IntI1 from Pseudomonas aeruginosa and Int4 from Vibrio cholera in the presence or absence of DNA substrates by x-ray crystallography.
+We have solved the structure of the VchIntIa (Int4) from Vibrio cholera in the presence or absence of DNA complex by x-ray crystallography.
 We also want to establish the biochemical properties of these enzymes, namely their binding and kinetic constants by fluorescence anisotropy, calorimetry and Surface Plasmon Resonance (Biacore) methods.

-We have been able to produce soluble proteins for both Int1 and Int4 in E. coli and are in the process of screening crystallization conditions using robotics.
 As substrates we will use recombination intermediates including 4-way junctions as well as linear suicide substrates.
 The binary approach of establishing the structure and the biochemical parameters will give a deeper understanding of the reaction mechanism, isomerization of intermediates and the formation of products.
 This information will in turn be used for the generation of activators or inhibitors of the integrases, which hopefully will be adequate for preventing or reversing the acquisition of resistance genes.
-We are working on solving the three-dimensional structure of Int4.
 We have also been able to produce one of the proteins involved in the invasion of the host by Plasmodium falciparum and are now trying to solubilize the protein in order to proceed with crystallization trials.
 We have also been successful in characterizing crystalline forms of the protein involved in the NF-KB pathway, but we need to improve the quality of the data.
 We are currently also involved in a Grand Programme Horizontal on Tuberculosis and are characterizing proteins involved in conferring resistance to environmental changes to Mycobacterium tuberculosis.

 Photo 1 : Reaction pathway for site specific recombination catalyzed by Cre recombinase from Phage P1